floledermann/stimsrv/README.md

 To try out stimsrv, check out the [stimsrv examples repository](https://github.com/floledermann/stimsrv-examples).
 To implement your own experiment, you can start with the stimsrv experiment template (coming soon).

 *Important Note: While stimsrv experiments run in a web browser, currently its code is not audited for hosting unsupervised online experiments.
-Stimsrv is currently intended only for local use in private networks!*
+Stimsrv is currently intended for local use in private networks only!*

 ### Defining & running experiments